sniggy93/Machinelearning_Aerosol/README.md

 # Machine learning for Aerosol Classication
 AE Thesis for aerosol classification from the satellite data.
 TROPOMI, POLDER and OMI are the satellite data that will be used.
+The repository includes python scripts and some R files.

+Below is the time of the satellite missions under consideration.

 ![Timeline](timeline.png)